Empowering Agrifood System with Artificial Intelligence: A Survey of the Progress, Challenges and Opportunities: Data Acquisition in Agrifood Systems

 \subsubsection{Data processing}

 Proper preprocessing of data is essential before utilizing it, especially when it comes to optical satellite images.
 Radiometric calibration and correction, atmospheric correction, and geometric correction are the most crucial steps involved in this stage.
 Initially, digital numbers of original images are transformed to surface reflectances, and the influences of atmosphere and earth curvature during observations are removed.
 Clouds, shadows, water, and snow may also be eliminated if necessary.
 Ortho rectification is conducted to correct the influence of topography, and image mosaicking is required if the study area spans different tiles.
 Band selection and clipping are usually implemented, and sometimes, the geographic coordinate system needs to be converted.
 Resampling, multi-temporal interpolation, image fusion, and different index calculations are conducted for specific applications in agrifood systems.
 Preprocessing SAR images requires additional steps compared to optical data, as speckle noise caused by systematic errors must be removed through multi-looking correction or filtering.
 For UAV data, standard photogrammetric procedures are used to preprocess RGB images, which involves aligning and merging images and then producing a series of products, such as the digital elevation model with the help of ground control points.
 When dealing with multispectral data, radiometric and lens corrections are also necessary.
 Preprocessing hyperspectral data requires further treatments to address sensor, atmosphere, and solar light issues.
 Preprocessing data obtained from handheld cameras is similar to UAV images, while data from other onsite devices will require specific processing depending on the circumstances.
 For instance, spectral data obtained from a spectrometer typically requires denoising and smoothing.
 In some cases, such as data obtained in laboratory conditions, preprocessing may not be necessary since the data is measured as a reference of the predicted value in AI models.
+Most of the data preprocessing approaches have been integrated into open-source or commercial software, and readers can refer to public collections\footnote{https://github.com/satellite-image-deep-learning} for details.
+In addition, regarding the preprocessing methods that should be taken for specific data, we visualize corresponding relation mapping of the types and preprocessing for data used in existing agrifood systems, as shown on our project website.